MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Additional Ablation Study

-\textbf{Statistics.}\quad Figure~\ref{fig:appndx_histogram} illustrates the annotation counts of pseudo-labels in the OV-COCO dataset, revealing a typical long-tail distribution.
-A small number of frequent categories account for the majority of annotations, reflecting their higher prevalence in the training data.
-This imbalance naturally emerges, as the MLLM tends to predict commonly occurring and semantically salient objects.
-Notably, the pseudo-labels also include several novel categories (\emph{e.g.}, ``dog,'' ``knife,'' and ``cup''), which contribute to improved detection performance on these previously unseen classes.
+\Cref{fig:supp:appndx_histogram} illustrates the frequency distribution of pseudo-labels within the OV-COCO dataset, revealing a pronounced long-tailed distribution.
+A concentrated subset of high-frequency categories accounts for the majority of annotations, reflecting their prevalence and semantic salience within the training corpus.
+This distribution naturally emerges from the MLLM's propensity to identify commonly occurring objects during the visual reasoning process.
+Notably, the generated pseudo-labels encompass several novel categories (\eg, ``dog,'' ``knife,'' ``wine glass,'' ``airplane,'' and ``cup''); the inclusion of these labels provides the necessary supervision to significantly improve detection performance on categories absent from the base training set.